felipechaconn/myTwitter.com/README.md

 ## Creating Follow Methods

 In these method we create the follow procedure, we have to create a new controller, new model and new view

+##  Profile Authorization

+Before we build a form to edit a user's profile, we must first ensure that the proper authorization is in place.